arthurdk/tinder-telegram-bot/README.md

 This part is a bit tricky, so you will need to be tech friendly.

 ### Automated solutions
-Note:

-I did not test those personally so use it at your own risks.
+**Note**: I did not test those personally so use them at your own risks.

 #### Chrome plugin
 * https://chrome.google.com/webstore/detail/tinder-auth-token-grabber/pgjknpecbogfcnlfjehdidbeablebepc?hl=en-GB